ColterD/meowcoin-docker/README.md

 1. Create default configuration with secure values
 2. Start essential services in simplified mode
 3. Provide a welcome page with next steps

+> **Note:** If you encounter any issues with missing directories, run the `./fix-directories.sh` script to create the required directory structure.

 ## Accessing Services